Is There Anything About?: Background and recording

-This album is outtakes from the Product (1979) sessions.

-"A Longer April" is a re-engineered version of "April" from the Product sessions.

-"Modern, Noisy, and Effective" is a recycling of the backing track of "Soho" from the Product album; the liner notes for Product include the following credit for "Soho": "Eng: P. Collins (Modern, Noisy, and Effective)".
-However, this phrase first appears in the film Three Dates with Genesis (1978); the narrator describes the scene in which the stage has been torn down and all the equipment loaded into trucks thus: "Like the rock band they service, the trucks are noisy, modern, and effective; at 2:30 on a Friday morning, they leave Mannheim to drive halfway across Europe to the Dutch border."
+This album is outtakes from the 1979 Product and Do They Hurt? sessions.
+"A Longer April" is a re-engineered version of "April" from Product.
+"Modern, Noisy, and Effective" is a recycling of the backing track of "Soho" from Product; the liner notes for Product include the following credit for "Soho": "Eng: P. Collins (Modern, Noisy, and Effective)".
+However, this phrase first appears in Three Dates with Genesis, a 1978 BBC documentary on Genesis; the narrator describes the scene in which the stage has been torn down and all the equipment loaded into trucks thus: "Like the rock band they service, the trucks are noisy, modern, and effective; at 2:30 on a Friday morning, they leave Mannheim to drive halfway across Europe to the Dutch border."